Updates

 USB

 USB mics are nothing to scoff at too.
 After demoing and researching a few different units, I settled on the Blue Yeti.
-It’s actually my main mic that I use for my YouTube channel and has become a mainstay in my home.
-The sound quality is just about as good as something like an AT2020.

 Right now it’s just what I need, and has proven to be the most flexible and versatile unit that I’ve ever had.
-We’ll get into it more a bit later!
+We’ll get into it a bit later!

 A good USB mic is ideal for: